 “However, from that token, it shouldn’t be 'two-cent exercise' as well because then you have got to turn around and question the calibre of new entrants.
 I am not being negative by that, it is just a balance.
 It is nothing against any individual; it is just a commercial balance.”

 He did say, however, that the current tiered structure is “not far off the mark”.

 Whilst the associations both disagree with the fees-for-service proposal, particularly in respect to credit license applications, they do differ when it comes to the proposed annual levy arrangements.

 According to the government's consultation paper, the proposed annual levy arrangements for credit intermediaries – or mortgage brokers – will be grouped into tiers based on credit volume.
 The cost attached to the tiers will vary from $890 to $260,000.

-says this also “artificially skews against” small business owners.
+The MFAA says this also “artificially skews against” small business owners.
 The association predicts small business will see a rise of 84% in their annual cost if these levies are adopted, which will “destabilise” the credit industry and eliminate competition.

 “Excessive increases in licence costs and annual levies is likely to destabilise the credit industry and in particular, credit intermediary businesses.

 “Small operators will seek ways to minimise licensing and levy costs.
 The industry is likely to consolidate considerably and this will in turn reduce competition significantly across the credit sector.”